-- c) Capitated Hospitals Only: Utilization Management Delegation - 1.
-From July 1, 2022 to June 30, 2023, Hospitals must utilize Collective Plan (module of Collective Medical Technology's EDIE, for their capitated members to alert their internal Utilization Management team to out of network admissions. - Collective Plan utilization must remain regular and consistent throughout the measurement year. - Collective Medical will report usage data to Partnership HealthPlan confirming routing (month-by-month) utilization of the Collective Plan module via responsiveness to previously established alerts. - 2.
-Capitated hospitals must submit timely\ and accurate delegation deliverables to Partnership HealthPlan according to deadlines outlined in your hospital's delegation agreement in order to receive the full Hospital QIP incentive payment.
+- c) Capitated Hospitals Only: Utilization Management Delegation - From July 1, 2023 to June 30, 2024, Hospitals must utilize the PointClickCare (formerly Collective Medical Technologies) module of PointClickCare's EDIE, for their capitated members to alert their internal Utilization Management team to out-of-network admissions. - PointClickCare utilization must remain regular and consistent throughout the measurement year. - PointClickCare will report usage data to Partnership HealthPlan confirming routing (month-by-month) utilization of the PointClickCare EDIE module via responsiveness to previously established alerts. - 2.
+Capitated hospitals must submit timely and accurate delegation deliverables to Partnership HealthPlan according to deadlines outlined in your hospital's delegation agreement in order to receive the full Hospital QIP incentive payment.
 Deliverables include timely and accurate reporting of 1) Utilization Program Structure and 2) delegation reporting requirements indicated in Exhibit A of your hospital's delegation agreement.

-Impact of this requirement is as follows: - Timely submitting 90.0% of delegation reporting requirements results in 100% distribution of earned Hospital QIP incentive payment. - Timely submitting > 75.0% and < 90.0% of delegation reporting requirements results in a 10% cut from the earned Hospital QIP incentive payment. - Timely submitting < 75.0% of delegation reporting requirements results in a 20% cut from the earned Hospital QIP incentive payment.
+Impact of this requirement for Capitated hospitals is as follows:

+- Timely submitting > 90.0% of delegation reporting requirements results in 100% distribution of earned Hospital QIP incentive payment. - Timely submitting ≥ 75.0% and < 90.0% of delegation reporting requirements results in a 10% cut from the earned Hospital QIP incentive payment. - Timely submitting < 75.0% of delegation reporting requirements results in a 20% cut from the earned Hospital QIP incentive payment.

-All reporting requirements and written Utilization Program Structure may be sent to DelegationOversight@partnershiphp.org.
+All reporting requirements and written Utilization Program Structure may be sent to: DelegationOversight@partnershiphp.org.